University of Environment and Sustainable Development

 University of Environment and Sustainable Development (UESD-Ghana) is a newly established University at Trom-Somanya in the Yilo Krobo Municipality in the Eastern Region Ghana.
 The institution was established by the Government of Ghana (GoG) through the Ministry of Education so that there will be an equitable "access for all" in Ghana.
 The institution was a collaborative project between Ghana and the Italian Government.

 History

 The Eastern University, one of President Mahama's promises during the 2012 electioneering, will have two campuses, with the main campus at Somanya and the other at Donkorkrom in the Afram Plains.

 In April 2013, President Mahama inaugurated a 12-member committee to develop the roadmap for the establishment of the university, which will tackle the critical environmental and sustainable development challenges of the country.
 That was followed by the establishment of an implementation committee.

 President John Dramani Mahama, in December 2016, cut the sod for the construction of the university.

-President Mahama said Parliament had approved a £45-million commercial agreement between the government and Contracta, a construction firm in Italy, for the development and construction of the university, adding that the beginning of construction would thus proceed unimpeded.
+President Mahama said Parliament had approved a £45-million commercial agreement between the government and Contracta, a construction firm in Italy, for the development and construction of the university, adding that the beginning of construction would thus proceed unimpeded. which was false, the funding was rather secured by the President Nana Addo on 21 May 2018 between Milan and Somanya - Contracta Costruzioni Italia (CCIT), SACE (Group CDP) and Deutsche Bank have finalized a deal to support a €45.6 million contract for the construction of the University of Environment and Sustainable Development of Somanya in Ghana.